 Like many lightly populated midwestern states, Nebraska has real staffing challenges in healthcare services for rural areas.
-There are only 94 hospitals in the state; according to a 2018 study by the University of Nebraska, 13 of the 93 counties do not have a single practicing primary care physician.
+There are 157 hospital establishments in the state according to 2020 BLS figures, however a 2018 study by the University of Nebraska found that 13 of the 93 counties do not have a single practicing primary care physician.

 Yet, according to the Health Cost Institute, spending per person on inpatient services in the state remains slightly above the national average.
 That’s a challenge for healthcare administrators, who will increasingly be asked to keep costs under control while expanding services to all areas of the state.

 Job Outlook for Health Administration Professionals in Nebraska

 The University of Nebraska study did find an upward trend in staffing across the state in recent years, which is also contributing to increasing demand for healthcare administrators.
 According to the state Office of Labor Market Information, between 2018 and 2028 the state should see a 15 percent increase in medical and health manager jobs.
 That will lead to openings of 330 positions per year, a combination of new jobs and turnover in existing positions.

 Omaha is the center of employment for healthcare administrators, with nearly 1,500 positions.
 All metro areas offer median salaries in the six-figure range, on of the cities its Lincoln offering the highest 90th percentile compensation at $170,280.

 - 25th percentile: $85,630

 - Median: $101,990